 Top 5 Animal Artists

-Our first pick in our top 5 animal artists is Carol Gillan who specialises in dramatic and humorous animal and pet portraits aiming to achieve an informal, composed painting which is both a realistic likeness and a uniquely distinctive interpretation.
+Carol Gillan specialises in friendly and sometimes humorous animal and pet portraits aiming to achieve an informal, composed painting which is both a realistic likeness and a uniquely distinctive interpretation.
 “It’s my aim to bring the viewer face to face with a living, breathing animal, to make you smile as co-conspirators, want to ruffle their hair, laugh and take them home!”
 Carol employs a plain background to save from any distractions from the animal be it a curious cow, loving labrador or beady eyed owl.
 We love the playful yet sincere nature of these original paintings and Carol’s commissions often prove to be a touching gift.

 Our penultimate pick is talented sculptor Suzie Marsh.
 Suzie’s work reflects her fascination with animal character and form and inspiration is taken from life whenever possible through constant observation of her own animals.
 At her Cornish studio, Suzie now produces a large and ever changing range of cat sculptures which are avidly sought by collectors of her work.
 In recognition of the cat’s role in her success, Suzie donates a percentage of each sale to the Cats Protection League.